 When many cyclists are involved in accidents with motor vehicles they often make many mistakes at the scene.
 One of these is attempting to speak to the driver about what happened.
 While a driver may initially admit fault for the accident, many often change their stories and in fact try to blame the cyclist for the accident.
 Rather than have it be your word versus that of the driver, always make sure police speak to you and the driver before an accident report is filed.
 Once you obtain a copy of the report, turn it over to your bicycle accident lawyer Newport Beach residents trust will fight hard for maximum compensation in these cases.

 If you are to speak to the driver of the motor vehicle that struck you, do so in order to get their contact information.
 This should always include their name, address, phone number, insurance and driver’s license information, and the make and model of their vehicle.
 If the driver is reluctant to speak with you or is belligerent and refuses to cooperate, do not escalate the situation.
-Instead, allow your injury attorney Newport Beach residents know and respect to get this information from the police report.
+Instead, allow your injury attorney that Newport Beach area residents know and respect to get this information from the police report.

 While police will file an accident report, they may not do a thorough examination of the accident scene.
 As a result, critical pieces of evidence may be overlooked.
 Therefore, if you are able to do so, always try to document as many details of the scene as possible.
 For example, if there are traffic signals nearby or perhaps stop signs, speed limit signs, or even signs warning motorists to look out for bicyclists, use your smartphone to take photos of these items.
 Also, if the driver’s vehicle left skid marks on the road, photograph these as well, since this could indicate they were not observing posted speed limits at the time of the crash or may have been driving while distracted or impaired.

 A few days following your bicycle accident, insurance companies will come calling to get a feel for how they should proceed.
 While the person who contacts you by phone or in-person may seem friendly, concerned, and wanting to help you through this difficult situation, don’t fall for this phony act.
 In reality, the insurance representative is simply trying to trick you into admitting the accident was your fault or get you to make a quick settlement for a very low dollar amount.
 In either case, don’t handle it on your own.
-Instead, immediately refer all communications about your accident to your personal injury bicycle accident lawyer.
+Instead, immediately refer all communications about your accident to your bike crash lawyer.

 Whether you are communicating with family and friends or just happen to be frustrated about the accident, don’t post anything on social media related to the accident.
 This can include photos of yourself at home, the injuries you sustained, and any comments you have about the other driver or anyone else involved in the case.
 Since many accident victims are usually upset and letting their emotions guide their thinking when on social media, you will likely do something to cost you significant compensation.
 Therefore, stay away from social media until your case is completed.

 Whether it was a loved one who was injured in a bike accident or you who were the victim, always hold the person responsible accountable for their negligence.
-To do so, schedule an immediate consultation with an injury attorney Newport Beach bicycle accident victims know will protect their rights throughout their case.
+To do so, schedule an immediate consultation with an attorney Newport Beach bicycle accident victims know will protect their rights throughout their case.